Education chiropractic is to be found on six continents. It falls into two broad categories:

 - Robert Maynard Hutchins

 A school leaver, perhaps 17 or 18 will be much less prepared for an education that is consciously unsettling.
 So, during the first phase of Model II, chiropractic college students making the transition from school are introduced to the basic sciences in a more traditional way.
-Not exactly "chalk and talk" but learning basic anatomy is not much different from learning multiplication tables and bonds.
-Repetition.
+Not exactly "chalk and talk" but learning basic anatomy is not much different from learning multiplication tables and bonds; repetition is the way we learn things.

 At the end of the first year, faculty have the difficult task of deciding whether a student has what it takes to make a successful transition to the demands of a highly sophisticated education.
 And of course whether s/he will make a fine doctor of chiropractor.
 Investing huge sums of money in a young person who is clearly unsuitable does neither that person, his parents nor the tax payer any favours.